GoAbroad

 Frequently Asked Questions

-To travel and work abroad for a year or short term, you'll need to qualify for a work visa in your destination.
+To travel and work abroad for a year or a short term, you'll need to qualify for a work visa in your destination.
 Some places, like Australia and New Zealand, make this easy even without a degree or sponsorship.
 Teaching English is also a good way to work abroad.

 The easiest places to find jobs abroad (without needing special skills) are New Zealand, Australia, and Ireland, due to the availability of working holiday visas.
 There is also demand for English teachers in Korea, China, and Vietnam.

-Reasons to work abroad include sustainable long term travel, networking opportunities, language learning opportunities, and a unique way to build your resume/CV for your future career or academics.
+Reasons to work abroad include sustainable long-term travel, networking opportunities, language learning opportunities, and a unique way to build your resume/CV for your future career or academics.

 The best types of jobs abroad include teaching English, hospitality (especially hotels and restaurants), nursing, and agriculture.
 Successfully finding jobs in these fields involves a varying degree of skill and qualifications.